wisq/aurora4x-tools/README.md

 * Are there any construction projects, shipyard updates, or research projects that will finish in less than 30 days?  (for optimal time warping)
 * **Suggestions welcome!**

+### `industry.rb`

+Industry balancing calculator, for making several items at the same time and having them all finish at (roughly) the same time.

+This script does not touch the database, and can be run anywhere.

+Possible future additions:

+* Reading actual production queues from database.

 ### `test.rb`

 A development script for testing out raw queries, typically for adding them to other scripts.